 Talk 7: Post-COVID economy and a green recovery, with Peter Drobac and Aoife Haney

-Director of the Skoll Centre for Social Entrepreneurship, Peter Drobac, and Dr Aoife Haney, Research Lecturer in Innovation and Enterprise, discuss the economic and environmental impacts of the COVID-19 pandemic, and how policymakers can adapt to its effects.
-They'll explore the potential for strong alignment between the economy and the environment, and highlight policies which could stimulate economic growth while decreasing greenhouse gas emissions.
+Director of the Skoll Centre for Social Entrepreneurship, Peter Drobac, and Dr Aoife Haney, Research Lecturer in Innovation and Enterprise, discuss the economic, environmental and social impacts of the COVID-19 pandemic.

 Talk 8: Vaccines with Professor Sarah Gilbert